code-of-conduct-for-business-ethics-in-demant

 data-privacy

-We handle personal data of our employees, customers, users, business partners and other stakeholders with the utmost care and respect, recognizing its sensitive nature, especially when it comes to hearing health information.
+We handle personal data of our employees, customers, users, business partners and other stakeholders with the utmost care and respect, recognising its sensitive nature, especially when it comes to hearing health information.
 Protecting the confidentiality and integrity of the data we manage is among our top compliance priorities and we work to safeguard personal data at every stage of our data processing operations.

 Among the internal initiatives to address the challenges of data privacy management under the EU legislation, GDPR, we have established a network of Data Privacy Champions.
 It comprises around 110 participants, including appointed Data Privacy Champions in various locations and employees working on privacy tasks.
 The network aims to share knowledge of development and best practices across different regions related to data privacy.
 This granular approach allows for a more effective alignment of practices and policies.